SayoneeDassani/web-design-for-everyone/README.md

 This is a sort off journey covering each course and the projects associated as i progress .( Hence the strike through the courses i finished)

-## Intro to HTML5

-What i really found incredible about the course was the stress on acessibility.
-This gives a much better understanding and idea what does a good website consists of.
-Here is the link to the assignment made for the course  (https://coursera-assessments.s3.amazonaws.com/assessments/1590947963441/44b82b52-cca0-4e88-df2b-ea6a936d260a/web_html.html)